Shifting Financial Marketing into Gear

 As humans, we’re wired for storytelling.
 We’re wired to tell stories, whether those are fables, myths, legends, parables, or good old-fashioned sitcoms, and we’re wired to respond to them.
 It’s how we teach values, how we communicate wisdom from one generation to the next, and how we connect with one another.
 They combine the logical and the emotional, teaching us facts and concepts along with how those facts and concepts impact us on a personal level and change our lives.
+As a result, we can leverage that trait to create authentic brand storytelling that engages and converts.

 Stories aren’t just for (or about) people, though.
 The enduring power of stories throughout history provide brands with a powerful tool for building a beyond-loyal customer base.
 It’s so powerful, in fact, that Forbes has called storytelling the new strategic imperative of business.
 In short, brand storytelling weaves together what a product or service is like as well as how it will empower and impact customers, once again weaving together facts and emotions.